tiagobalmeida/openui5-camera/README.md

 ## TODO

+- [ ] Add an optional button instead of clicking on the preview only
 - [ ] Allow the image format to be configurable
 - [ ] Allow an easy way to get the actual image pixels for manipulation
 - [ ] Configurable camera (front-facing vs back-facing)